National Reconciliation Week theme: Be brave. Make Change,

 Between 27 May and 3 June every year, Australia celebrates National Reconciliation Week (NRW) which marks two significant milestones in Australia's Reconciliation journey:

-• This year, 27 May acknowledges the 55th anniversary of the 1967 referendum where more than 90% of voters gave the Commonwealth the power to make laws for Aboriginal people, and for Aboriginal people to be recognised in the national census.
+• 27 May acknowledges the anniversary of the 1967 referendum where more than 90% of voters gave the Commonwealth the power to make laws for Aboriginal people, and for Aboriginal people to be recognised in the national census.
 It was Australia’s most successful referendum.

 National Sorry Day is also acknowledged on 26 May annually.
 National Reconciliation Week provides an opportunity to celebrate the unique culture and history of Aboriginal people.

 National Reconciliation Week is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.
-Collectively, our voices can lift and support to privilege and amplify First Nations’ voices.
+Collectively, our voices can lift and support First Nations’ voices.

 Reconciliation South Australia is the peak body for the coordination of events in South Australia during NRW Week.
 For more information, please see the Reconciliation South Australia Facebook page.